Nuclear Energy Research, Development and Demonstration (81.121)

 Applicant Eligibility

-Federal, State, local governments, universities, consortia, nonprofit institutions, commercial corporations, and individuals will benefit.
+Federal, State, local governments, universities, consortia, nonprofit institutions, commercial corporations, and individuals may apply.

 Beneficiary Eligibility